-LAL assays are used to detect and measure instances of bacterial endotoxin contamination in drugs, biological products, medical devices, and others.
-The LAL assay is the most sensitive and specific means to detect bacterial endotoxin.
+The LAl test is used to detect and measure instances of bacterial endotoxin contamination in drugs, biological products, medical devices, and others.
+The LAL test is the most sensitive and specific means to detect bacterial endotoxin.

-The LAL assay should be performed on raw materials and final products for intravenous intrathecal drug products, in addition to medical devices.
-Performing LAL assays provides data on potentially contaminated products, in which the contaminants would directly enter the bloodstream of the person to which it is administered.
+The LAL test should be performed on raw materials and final products for intravenous intrathecal drug products, in addition to medical devices.
+Performing an LAL test provides data on potentially contaminated products, in which the contaminants would directly enter the bloodstream of the person to which it is administered.
 Bacterial endotoxins cause a pyrogenic reaction that can be deadly in many cases.

 What is LAL reagent water?

 LAL reagent water is water for injection (WFI) that is endotoxin-free, which is mainly used in the BET to reconstitute LAL and controlled standard endotoxin (CSE), and to make sample dilutions.